UN injects $40 million in aid for Ethiopian crises

-UNITED NATIONS (AP) — The United Nations announced Monday it will provide $40 million in emergency funding for conflict-wracked northern Ethiopia and drought-affected southern areas.
+UNITED NATIONS (AP) — The United Nations announced Monday it will provide $40 million in emergency funding for conflict-wracked northern Ethiopia and drought-affected southern areas, and welcomed the release of 34 truck drivers waiting to deliver aid to war-torn Tigray.

+But U.N. deputy spokesman Farhan Haq said 36 drivers contracted by relief organizations are still being held along with 10 U.N. staff members.

+Hundreds of trucks trying to get desperately needed humanitarian aid into the northern Tigray region have been blocked from entering and Haq said there is still no sign of movement.
+“In recent days,” Haq said, “we’ve heard some greater signs of agreement that we can be able to move aid along but we want to see that carried out in practice.”

 U.N. humanitarian chief Martin Griffiths allocated $25 million from the U.N.’s Central Emergency Response Fund and the country-based Ethiopia Humanitarian Fund allocated $15 million.